- What you need to know

 The transmission of infection depends on a number of factors, including the person's natural immune system.
 We know the number of injuries each year is high, but only a small number are known to have caused infections that led to serious illness.
 However, the effects of the injury and anxiety about its potential consequences, including the adverse side effects of post-exposure prophylaxis can have a significant personal impact on an injured employee.

 Workers and others in health and social care are at risk.
 This includes those who directly handle sharps but also includes workers who may inadvertently be put at risk when sharps are not stored or disposed of correctly.

 There is a higher risk of infection from a sharps injury involving hollow-bore needles.
 Higher risk procedures include intra-vascular cannulation, venepuncture and injections and use of IV cannulae, winged steel-butterfly-needles, needles and syringes and phlebotomy needles.

 Health and safety law applies to risks from sharps injuries, just as it does to other risks from work activities.
 Relevant legislation includes:

-These Regulations implement the EU Council Directive 2010/32/EU on the prevention of sharps injuries in the hospital and healthcare sector.
+These Regulations (PDF) - Portable Document Format implement the EU Council Directive 2010/32/EU on the prevention of sharps injuries in the hospital and healthcare sector.

 The Regulations only apply to employers, contractors and workers in the healthcare sector.
-NHS Trusts/Boards, independent healthcare businesses and other employers whose main activity is the management, organisation and provision of healthcare will be subject to the Regulations.
+NHS Trusts/Boards, independent healthcare businesses and other employers whose main activity is the management, organisation and provision of healthcare will be subject to the 'Sharps Regulations'.

 HSE has produced Health Services Information Sheet 7 - Health and Safety (Sharps Instruments in Healthcare) Regulations 2013 to provide guidance on how to comply with the Regulations.